vijaygopal97/Opine-Prod-Sync/frontend/src/docs/SEO_USAGE.md

 // In src/config/seo.js
 routes: {
   "/new-page": {
-    title: "New Page - Opine India",
+    title: "New Page - Convergent",
     description: "Description for the new page",
     keywords: "new, page, keywords",
     canonical: "https://opineindia.com/new-page"